Disclaimer: This content is for informational purposes only. Consult with a licensed cosmetologist for personalized hair care advice.

 However, newer split ends still have the same soft texture as the rest of your hair, making them more difficult to identify without close visual inspection.

 Try pulling a 1-inch section forward in front of your face, and look closely at the end.
-Healthy hair will end in a straight line, while split ends branch off in one or more directions depending on how damaged your hair is.
+Healthy hair strands will taper smoothly to a single point, while split ends branch off in one or more directions, depending on how damaged your hair is.

 You can also identify how far along the damage is by assessing what type of split your hair has:

-• Deep splits are Y-splits’ evolution as the damage moves up the hair shaft.
+- Deep splits are the evolution of Y-splits as the hair splits move upward.

-• Taper splits are the last phase before the hair end dies.
+- Taper splits are the final phase of structural damage before the hair snaps off.
 The hair core is completely exposed, causing the ends to look thinner than the rest of your hair.

 Once split ends worsen, you’ll notice similar symptoms to dead ends, though they won’t be stretchy and gummy yet.